John "Pondoro" Taylor

-John Howard "Pondoro" Taylor (1904–1969) was a big-game hunter and ivory poacher of Irish descent.
-Born in Dublin as the son of a surgeon he developed an urge to go to Africa and become a professional hunter.
+John Howard "Pondoro" Taylor (1904–1969) was an Irish big-game hunter and ivory poacher.
+Born in Dublin as the son of a surgeon, he developed an urge to go to Africa and become a professional hunter.
 Taylor mainly hunted for his own account and had little interest in guiding clients.
 His parents paid for his passage to Cape Town.
 In Africa he experimented extensively with different types of rifles and calibers which made him an expert in big game rifles.
 He is credited with developing the Taylor KO Factor, and authored several books.
 John Taylor died in 1969 in London.